Ready to learn more?

 What You’ll Learn

-• Identify, inspect, and test basic engine components and systems in compliance with manufacturers’ recommendations.
+• Inspect, test, and assess engine components and systems following manufacturers’ guidelines.

-• Use a variety of test equipment to assess basic electronic circuits, vehicle systems, and subsystems.
+• Utilize test equipment to assess electronic circuits, vehicle systems, and subsystems effectively.

 Ready to get started?